Chapter Five - Gestures

 When hearing those words, my father gazed at my mother yet his facial expression was not friendly at all, and my mother shivered a little upon seeing that gaze from her husband, since she was at a loss for words.

 "Do not lie to me Natasha, I told you not to help that boy and you defied me."
-Once again, my father's wrath led him into saying hostile things to his wife, so my mother decided to let bygones be bygones.
+Once again, my father's wrath led him into saying hostile things to his wife, thus my mother decided to let bygones be bygones.
 She did not attempt any further to enlighten him.
 I was dismayed when she told me about everything that had happened and I regretted sending my father a gift.

 Support Refioe Mooi's Work.